cybear/advent-of-code-2020/README.md

 - Using methods belonging to a struct that can use `&Self`
 - Using a constructor for a Struct so I can say `let foo = Import::new("filename.txt");`

+Edit: Hey, I actually did this last point for Day 13!